Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Over the course of the last few years, the Call of Duty franchise has continued to enjoy a humongous fanbase, while keeping the formula more or less the same.
 As they say, don't fix it if it ain't broke.

 COD still tops the charts and rakes in money every year, but it’s starting to feel like the same repackaged game in a new attire.
 It's okay to turn away.
 I understand.
-For whatever reasons, if you're looking for some games like Call of Duty to freshen things up, I have got you covered.
+For whatever reasons, if you're looking for some games like Call of Duty to freshen things up, take a look at the list I have compiled.

 - Battlefield (Series)